ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 the changes (snapshots and incremental updates) of an ALTO resource, referred to as a TIPS view.
 Along with the data model, this document also specifies a unified naming for the snapshots and incremental updates, independent of the HTTP version.
 Thus, these updates can be concurrently requested.
-Prefetching is realized using long polling.

 This document assumes the deployment model discussed in  {{sec-dep-model}}.